anthonymesa/liquorish-frontend/README.md

 - ```npm test``` to launch the test runner in the interactive watch mode.
 - ```npm run build``` to build the app for production to the 'build' folder for deployment.

+### Troubleshooting

+When running for the first time, you may get an error that modules cannot be found in node_modules.
+In this case run ```npm install``` to install the modules.

 ### Resources

 - [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started)